DTS’ data backup and restore environment is available for State agencies and government entities for the following hosting environments:

 The standard backup retention policies have a 90 day retention.
-Backup data stays on local storage for 30 days then is offloaded to an archive location for the rest of the 90 days.
-In this case it is in-house cloud (object) storage which is cheaper and slower disk.
+Backup data stays on local storage for 30 days then is offloaded to a public cloud archive location for the rest of the 90 days.
 This allows the faster local storage to be freed up from data that may not be accessed very much.
-Backups residing in object storage are still indexed, searchable and restorable from the management console, although longer restore times should be expected.
-This is not to be confused with long-term archives.
+Backups residing in public cloud storage are still indexed, searchable and restorable from the management console, although longer restore times should be expected.

 The current backup product is not a long-term archiving solution, i.e. a solution to retain data for a year or more.
-For long-term retention needs such as 1 year, 3 years, etc., data will be archived to object storage using the s3 protocol and s3 tools.
-This is not to be confused with archival offloading.
+For long-term retention needs such as 1 year, 3 years, etc., data should be archived to public cloud storage using the s3 protocol and s3 tools.

 Features Not Included

 Local desktop / laptop drives are not backed up